haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/BundleRequisitionList.md

 ## Overview

 The `Magento_BundleRequisitionList` module enables bundle products to be displayed in a requisition list in an B2B environment.
-This module extends `Magento_RequisitionList` module and Magento_Bundle module.
+This module extends `Magento_RequisitionList` module and Magento_Bundle模块.

 The `Magento_BundleRequisitionList` module provides the following features: